Certified Nursing Assistant Programs in Iowa: Your Guide to CNA Classes and Schools

 Job Prospects and Salary Expectations for CNAs in Iowa

 As a CNA in Iowa, you can expect promising job prospects and competitive salary expectations.
 With a projected job growth rate of 13% from 2020-2030, the demand for CNAs in Iowa is on the rise.
-In fact, there are currently more than 2,000 Certified Nursing Assistant job openings in Iowa on Indeed.com.
+There are currently more than 2,000 Certified Nursing Assistant job openings in Iowa on Indeed.com.

 The mean annual salary for a CNA in Iowa is $31,480.
 This competitive salary, coupled with the increasing demand for CNAs, makes Iowa an ideal location for pursuing a career in healthcare.